 Homes have changed in recent years.
 Technology has invaded the home, turning them into smart homes.
 Visual barriers have been eliminated, expanding spaces and making them homogenous and more practical, and firmly committing to energy efficiency, ensuring ecological commitment and sustainability.

 These are just some of those trends which develop the houses of the future.
 In fact, it is necessary to pay attention to just what the firms from the sector show at the International Fairs to know where the advances in design are heading to.
-PORCELANOSA Group, as a leading company in the sector is a trend setter, creating and designing new materials and products which, without a doubt, can revolutionize the concept of current housing.
-100% Design and Cersaie, at the International Fair in Bologna, already showed us these evolutionary trends, trends that will culminate and give us an idea about what 2017 will be like at the 24th PORCELANOSA Group International Exhibition.
+PORCELANOSA Grupo, as a leading company in the sector is a trend setter, creating and designing new materials and products which, without a doubt, can revolutionize the concept of current housing.
+100% Design and Cersaie, at the International Fair in Bologna, already showed us these evolutionary trends, trends that will culminate and give us an idea about what 2017 will be like at the 24th PORCELANOSA Grupo International Exhibition.

 If energy efficiency has determined architecture’s course in 2016, it will continue to do so even more in 2017.
-Energy expenditure reduction is one of PORCELANOSA Group’s premises through Butech, its specialised firm in building systems, which offers its revolutionary Concept of ventilated facade.
+Energy expenditure reduction is one of PORCELANOSA Grupo’s premises through Butech, its specialised firm in building systems, which offers its revolutionary Concept of ventilated facade.
 An innovative project in facades that are complemented by the KRION® Solid Surface compact mineral, which allows the creation of author projects; and large-format ceramics, specifically the full through body porcelain tile from Urbatek.

 Floor tiles and wall tiles